ctontario/registry-api-docs/source/includes/_QuickSTART.md

 ```

-Sends a QuickSTART pre-screened application to the Site.
-If pre-screen is required, The site status must be 'review', if not it must be pending
+Sends a QuickSTART screened application to the Site.
+If screening is required, The site status must be 'review', if not it must be pending

 ### HTTP Request